TharushaW22/Sustainable-Product-Advisor/README.md

 	The Product Info Agent retrieves product details from websites such as Patagonia and H&M.

-	The Eco Score Calculator Agent analyzes product sustainability based on materials and production practices, then assigns an eco score.
+	The Eco Score Calculator Agent analyzes a product's sustainability based on its materials and production practices, then assigns an eco score.

-	The Recycling Agent suggests recycling and disposal methods from the government and brand recycling programs.
+	The Recycling Agent recommends recycling and disposal methods from government and brand-specific recycling programs.

-	The Recommendation Agent integrates all results and presents a structured output to the user.
+	The Recommendation Agent integrates all results and recommends alternative products, and presents a structured output to the user.

 Responsible AI: The system ensures fairness, transparency, and privacy.